pantheon-systems/documentation/source/_docs/enable-https.md

 ### How do I add a renewed certificate?

-Updating a renewed certificate is much like installing it initially.
+Updating a renewed certificate is much like installing it initially:

 1. From your Site Dashboard, select Dev, Test, or Live (most commonly Live).
 2. Select **HTTPS**.
-3. Click on the link "Update your certificate for the Live environment"
+3. Click on the link **Update your certificate for the Live environment**.

-Paste the certificates and private key to the appropriate fields, including the header and footer.
+4. Paste the certificates and private key to the appropriate fields, including the header and footer.
-Click **Add Cert**
+5. Click **Add Cert**.

 ### How do I fix a chain file signing key mismatch?